-As stated before we can convert a list which is only consist of string elements.
-But what if we need to convert a list which contains different type of data.
-We need some conversion into string.
-We will use
+As stated before we can convert a list which only consists of string elements.
+But what if we need to convert a list which contains a different type of data.
+We need some conversion into a string.
+We will use the

 mylist = [1, 2, 3] ' '.join(str(e) for e in mylist) #'1 2 3'